ishak2230/TASK04_05_DescriptiveStats/README.md

 However, it should not replace a reproducible statistical program when numerical accuracy is important.

-The ground-truth Python script was essential because it provided an independent answer key against which every LLM response could be checked.
+The Python script was essential because it provided an independent answer key against which every LLM response could be checked.

 One of the most interesting observations was that the model could produce responses that appeared detailed and convincing while containing incorrect calculations.
 In several cases, the model showed correct intermediate values but still produced an incorrect final answer.